an-sdgr/bgp-vis/README.md

 The `replicas:` parameter for the client in `docker-compose.yaml` can be used to scale the network up and down.

+For extreme scales ( replicas > 200 ), docker desktop may crash.
+[OrbStack](https://orbstack.dev/) appears to handle high volumes better.
+I've gotten it to work with a few thousand nodes, with minimal system resources.
+(10% CPU, ~2GB RAM).

+Generally speaking, you want to stay below 1024 hosts within a single docker network due to linux networking limitations.

 ## gobgp

 See the [gobgp docs](https://github.com/osrg/gobgp/blob/master/docs/sources/getting-started.md) for more info.